-Prerequisite: G5 status and Permission of Graduate Program Director.
-Students must inform the Department TWO weeks prior to the beginning of each semester, if they plan on taking ESE 697.
+Prerequisite: Advanced to candidacy status and Permission of Graduate Program Director.
+Students must inform the Department TWO weeks prior to the beginning of each semester, if they plan on taking

+ESE 697.
 The Graduate Program Director will then assign you to a course.